bluebinary/deliciousbytes/README.md

-The DeliciousBytes library provides the following data type classes, all of which are ultimately a subclass of one of the native Python data type classes so all instances of the classes below can be used interchangeably with their native Python data types; each data type class is also a subclasses of the `deliciousbytes.Type` superclass, from which they inherit shared behaviour and class hierarchy membership:
+The DeliciousBytes library provides the following data type classes, all of which are ultimately a subclass of one of the native Python data type classes so all instances of the classes below can be used interchangeably with their native Python data types; each data type class is also a subclass of the `deliciousbytes.Type` superclass, from which they inherit shared behaviour and class hierarchy membership:

 | Class              | Description                            | Subclass Of | Format   |